 2.1 Honours degree or non-UK equivalent qualification in geography, urban planning, environmental science, public health or related social science subject, along with an interest in acquiring skills in quantitative and spatial data analysis.
 Candidates from other disciplines may also be considered.
-If you are unsure whether your degree is suitable, you can email the programme convener to discuss.

 Months of entry

 Around the world, city governments are realising the growing importance of harnessing the power of urban big data.
 This programme will provide you with the knowledge and skills to design and conduct appropriate analyses, and experience of working with cutting-edge datasets.